 Recovery time from a marathon is about 4-6 weeks.
 Everything in your body is in recovery mode…muscles, tendons, joints, ligaments, immune system, etc. Whether you set a PR for your marathon or you did your first, it is all the same.

-There is a scientific study that has taken part of the calf muscle, pre and post marathon.
+There is a scientific study that has taken part in the calf muscle, pre, and post-marathon.
 The study showed that there was damage done during the marathon.
-The study explained that training for the marathon and during the marathon showed inflammation of the calf muscle, along with rhabdomyolysis, which is damaged skeletal muscle is breaking down at a fast rate, along with possibility of having urine in the blood.
+The study explained that training for the marathon and during the marathon showed inflammation of the calf muscle, along with rhabdomyolysis, which is damaged skeletal muscle is breaking down at a fast rate, along with the possibility of having urine in the blood.